10 Best Defense Systems for January 2026

 Risk Factors

-- Cyclical exposure to commercial aviation demand
+- Cyclical 62.0% total debt to equity tied to aviation demand

 Stock #7: Northrop Grumman Corporation (NOC)